-"Yes, Master," the Twi'lek babbled, and then he scuttled about, head-rails flying, shooing all tile sycx~phants and hangers-on out of the audience chamber.
+"Yes, Master," the Twi'lek babbled, and then he scuttled about, headtails flying, shooing all the sycophants and hangers-on out of the audience chamber.
 Finally, with a last bow, Gerido himself vanished.

-Jabba glanced around, took a puff off his hookah pipe, then, when lie was sure they were 'alone, he leaned forward confidingly.
+Jabba glanced around, took a puff off his hookah pipe, then, when he was sure they were alone, he leaned forward confidingly.
 "Bounty hunter, I thank you for coming to see me.
 Your five thousand credits will be deposited before you leave this throne room."

 Fett nodded silently.

-"I have 'already spoken to the Guild representative in this sector, and arranged a generous endowment of the Guildhouse," Jabba said.
-"However, he told me that you are not governed by the Guild, though you sometimes take on Guild coalmissions."
+"I have already spoken to the Guild representative in this sector, and arranged a generous endowment of the Guildhouse," Jabba said.

+"However, he told me that you are not governed by the Guild, though you sometimes take on Guild commissions."

-"That's correct," Fett continned.
+"That's correct," Fett confirmed.
 He was becoming intrigued.
 If Jabba just wanted someone dead, why this elaborate buildup?
 What was the Bloated One getting at?

-Jabba puffed thoughtfifily on his water pipe for nearly a minute, cogitating, his bulbous eyes with their slitted pupils blinking.
-"Do you know why I have summoned you here, bounty limiter?"
+Jabba puffed thoughtfully on his water pipe for nearly a minute, cogitating, his bulbous eyes with their slitted pupils blinking.
+"Do you know why I have summoned you here, bounty hunter?"

-"I'm assuming it's becanse you want to post a bounty, so I'll hunt down and kill someone," Fett said.
+"I'm assuming it's because you want to post a bounty, so I'll hunt down and kill someone," Fett said.
 "That's why people contact me."